sara-kaz/Smart-Prosthesis-7th-Cohort/README.md

 Sophisticated algorithms analyze gyroscope and accelerometer data to detect walking movements accurately.
 When specific conditions are met, such as significant foot movement indicating walking, the foot controller enters a temporary sleep mode to avoid sending unintended commands to the arm.

+## Contact

+For any questions or issues, please contact sarakhaled.kaz@gmail.com.

+---
+Feel free to reach out with any questions or feedback regarding this Foot Controller in C/C++.
+Happy coding!